MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-walkthrough.md

    ![Screen shot of WinDbg Preview stack window](images/ttd-time-travel-walkthrough-stack-window.png)

-As it is very unlikley that the Microsoft provided wscpy_s() function would have a code bug like this, we look further in the stack.
+As it is very unlikely that the Microsoft provided wscpy_s() function would have a code bug like this, we look further in the stack.
 The stack shows that that Greeting!main calls Greeting!GetCppConGreeting.
 In our very small code sample we could just open the code at this point and likely find the error pretty easily.
-But to illustrate the techniques that can be used with larger, more complex program, we will set a breakpoint to investigate further.
+But to illustrate the techniques that can be used with larger, more complex program, we will set a new breakpoint to investigate further.

 **Set the break on access breakpoint for the GetCppConGreeting function**